 The next logical thing we need to establish for the Andrews Pitchfork trading strategy is where to take profits.

-Step #4: Take Partial Profit at Median Line, and Take Profit 2 at the upper Pitchfork Resistance trendline.
+Step #4: Take Partial Profit at the Median Line, and Take Profit 2 at the upper Pitchfork Resistance trendline.

 The Pitchfork trading system gives you the flexibility to manage your trades in many different ways.